by Timothy Pike

 But considering all of her success as an author, Bri’s work may just speak for itself.
 “I’m a Pushcart Prize nominee and award-winning author of three books: The Weight of Snow, 28 Days of Solitude and The Starling’s Song,” she says.
 “My debut collection, The Weight of Snow, was a finalist in the 2014 International Book Awards and the USA Best Book Awards in the poetry category, and an honorable mention in the 2014 San Francisco Book Festival.
 The Starling’s Song was selected as Honorable Mention in the 2017 Pacific Rim Book Festival in the poetry category.”

 Between her freelance work, her own writing, and her duties as a marketing director in the renewable energy industry—among other projects—life is a constant hustle for Bri.
 “I’ve been called a workaholic before,” she admits, “but to me it’s not exactly work in the traditional sense.
-I have such a passion for what I do and continually being in this frenzy of creativity is very fulfilling—even when it means working nights and weekends, and nearly every day of the week.”
+I have such a passion for what I do, and continually being in this frenzy of creativity is very fulfilling—even when it means working nights and weekends and nearly every day of the week.”

 Just don’t barge in on her when she’s concentrating.
 “I have a habit of going into a sort of trance,” Bri says, “and when I get pulled out of it by an interruption, it is difficult to get back into it, so that can be frustrating.
 I’m the type that needs a ‘Do Not Disturb’ sign on my office door when I am in the zone—which doesn’t happen all the time.”

-It may happen more often ever since her state’s pandemic-related lockdown started, though, because Bri has been able to give even more of her undivided attention to her projects.
+It may be happening more often since her state’s pandemic-related lockdown started, though, because Bri has been able to give even more of her undivided attention to her projects.
 “These last months in shelter-in-place have actually been very productive,” she says, “and have not only allowed me to hunker down at home and focus more on my work, but has also allowed me to express myself, and taken my mind off of the gloom of the volatile, violent state the world is currently in.”

 Fortunately, before all of the turmoil caused by recent events, Bri and her family were able to travel and get in touch with their cross-cultural roots—and make a movie about it.
 “I took a recent hiatus these last few years from my own writing to produce a nature/adventure documentary film about Baja California, Mexico, called The Devil’s Road,” she says.
 “The film centers around our family’s discovery of our roots in Baja.
 It’s very much a family affair, in that it’s the brainchild of my father and brother.”